-SOC 250(I) TOPICS IN SOCIOLOGY

-Content will vary.
+SOC 250(I)TOPICS IN SOCIOLOGYThree credit hoursContent will vary.
 Students may take this course more than once provided that the topic is different each time.
 Examples: Sociology of Sport, Sociology of Religion, Policies on Aging.

-DEATH AND DYING SOC 260
+SOC 260 DEATH AND DYING

-Three credit hours The principal purpose of this course is to provide students with an opportunity to study death in modern society.
-Course objectives include: applying the sociological perspective to understanding death and dying in modern U.S. society; learning how grief is a life-long human dilemma and will study models of grief and bereavement adaptation; developing an interdisciplinary understanding of the complex nature of death in our modern healthcare system and global societies.
-Students will be challenged to understand the difficult ethical and moral end-oflife medical decisions confronting the terminally ill, their families and health care professionals.
+The principal purpose of this course is to provide students with an opportunity to study death in modern society.
+Course objectives include: applying the sociological perspective to understanding death and dying in modern U.S. society; learning how grief is a life-long human dilemma and will study models of grief and bereavement adaptation; developing an inter-disciplinary understanding of the complex nature of death in our modern healthcare system and global societies.
+Students will be challenged to understand the difficult ethical and moral end-of-life medical decisions confronting the terminally ill, their families and health care professionals.

-SOC/ CRJ270I TERRORISM: ROOTS AND RESPONSES Three credit hours
+SOC TERRORISM: ROOTS AND /270I RESPONSES

 Terrorism is often touched on in the news, but how much do you really know about its causes and consequences?
 Among the topics that are explored are: how terrorism is defined (and sometimes justified), the factors that promote its existence, features of terrorist organizations, the impact of media coverage of terrorist incidents, and the array of counter-terrorism measures undertaken by governments.
-While the course examines various terrorist campaigns around the world-past and present-the emphasis is on what is sometimes referred to as the -new terrorism."
+While the course examines various terrorist campaigns around the world-past and present-the emphasis is on what is sometimes referred to as the "new terrorism."
 That is, religiously motivated violence involving radical Islamist factions whose terrorist tactics and extreme violence set it apart from other examples of terrorist campaigns.